rockettheme/docs/Docs/joomla/extensions/rokquickcart/setup.md

 ### Google Checkout

 If you want to use Google Checkout as your cart processor, please follow the [instructions on signing up with Google Checkout][checkout].
-Following these instructions you will signup

 At this point, RokQuickCart uses the Google Checkout HTML API.
-Sp be sure to turn OFF the "Shopping cart post security" as talked about on the Signup Page.
+So be sure to turn OFF the "Shopping cart post security" as talked about on the Signup Page.
 This must be turned off for both the Sandbox and Production Google Checkout accounts in order for your cart to be processed.

 #### Taxes and Shipping with Google Checkout

 Taxes and Shipping for Google Checkout are handled in the Google Checkout Setup.
 It is based on your location and the location of the purchaser.
 You can customize your tax rates and shipping based on multiple rules that you define.
-There for only the tax rate is passed to Google Checkout from RokQuickCart.
+Therefore only the tax rate is passed to Google Checkout from RokQuickCart.
 Google Checkout will only add the taxes and shipping in if you define it to do so in the setup.

 Checkout Modes
 -----

-RokQuickCart provides both Production and Sandbox modes to allow you to easily test your cart and the switch it to production.
+RokQuickCart provides both Production and Sandbox modes to allow you to easily test your cart and then switch it to production.

 ### SandBox Mode

 Sandbox mode allows you to test the cart against the PayPal and Google Checkout Sandboxes.
-Using your sandbox ids, you can test the carts against the checkout provider and make sure they are working for your needs.
+Using the sandbox, you can test the carts against the checkout provider and make sure they are working for your needs.
 When in sandbox mode no real orders will be taken, and no real charges will be applied.

 #### PayPal Sandbox